Developer Guide

 delete S1234567A

-Expected: Patient with NRIC S1234567A is deleted from the list.
+Expected: Existing patient with NRIC S1234567A is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated. -
+Status bar updated. -

 Test case: